mmomtchev/pymport/README.md

 Python objects have a `PyObject` type in JavaScript.
 When calling a Python function, input JavaScript arguments are automatically converted.
 Automatic conversion to JavaScript is possible if the context permits it through `valueOf` and `Symbol.toPrimitive`.
 In all other cases, an explicit conversion, using `fromJS()`/`toJS()` is needed.

-An additional *(and optional)* convenience layer, `pymport.proxify`, allows wrapping a `PyObject` in a JavaScript `Proxy` object that creates the illusion of directly accessing the `PyObject` from JavaScript.
+An additional _(and optional)_ convenience layer, `pymport.proxify`, allows wrapping a `PyObject` in a JavaScript `Proxy` object that creates the illusion of directly accessing the `PyObject` from JavaScript.

+At the moment, Python code does not have access to the JavaScript objects - this requires the implementation of a similar `JSObject` type on the Python side.
+See the lambda example below for an example.

 `pymport` itself supports `worker_thread` but does not provide any locking.
 Unlike Node.js, Python threads share the same single environment and `PyObject`s will be shared among all threads.